Something weird happened. I got several emails from people asking me what I do to prepare my hives for winter.

 But in dryer climates, hard insulation was fine.
 I’m more inclined to use moisture quilts on my 3-deep hives because with more bees they will naturally produce more condensation from the bees’ respiration.
 Where I keep my bees now, in Flatrock, it isn’t nearly as humid as my previous location in Logy Bay, so I’m confident I can use a mixture of moisture quilts and hard insulation.
 (We’ll see.)

 Another option is to place a ventilation rim (or an empty moisture quilt) over an inner cover.
-I’ve never done it, but apparently it provides excellent ventilation similar to a certain over-priced “mod-kit” that shall remain nameless.
-Speaking of over-priced mod-kits, the great thing about a moisture quilt is it’s cheap, it probably works as good if not better than most commercially available ventilation aids, and even someone like me with minimal carpentry skills can make it.
+I’ve never done it, but apparently it provides excellent ventilation similar the D.E.
+Hive sold in Newfoundland by Gerard Smith.
+The great thing about a moisture quilt is it’s cheap, it probably works as good if not better than most commercially available ventilation aids, and even someone like me with minimal carpentry skills can make it.
 It’s easily the most useful non-standard year-round hive component I use in my beekeeping.

 STEP 4: I wrapped my hives in black roofing felt for several years.
 The wrap acts as a windbreak and produces some ambient heat for the bees whenever the sun comes out.